-The Other Story Project began on September 25, 2015.
-The project collects real life stories and personal experiences from people who are locals of a city or who happen to be visiting it for work, family, or leisure.
+The Other Story Project began on September 25, 2015 in Jeddah, Saudi Arabia, by its founder, Fatima Al-Banawi.
+The project collects real life stories and personal narratives from people who are locals of a city or who happen to be visiting it for work, family, or leisure.
 The first cycle of story collection has been taking place in Jeddah, Saudi Arabia.
 All the stories in the story collection are 1) anonymous, 2) handwritten, and 3) no longer than a single A4 page.

 The stories are handwritten at the exact moment of expression, and are exhibited/published without editing or alterations.
-The project only accepts stories that are hand-written; symbolizing the human writer, and his/her mood, emotions, scribbles, and speed, and preserving the individuality of each anonymous story.
+The project only accepts stories that are hand-written, which symbolizes the human touch and the writers’ mood, emotions, scribbles, and speed, while preserving a sense of individuality to each anonymous story.

+Al-Banawi had received a Masters Degree in Theological Studies from Harvard University, where she focused on Gender Theory, Religion, and Issues of Identity and Representation in contemporary Middle East.
 Prior to that, she was a Psychological Caseworker at the Family Protection Society in Jeddah, Saudi Arabia, a private charity organization combating women & child abuse.
 An integral part to her research interests stems from her experience with these women and her undergraduate degree in Psychology from Effat University, Jeddah.

 To get to know the founder more, you can visit her official page here.